-The IRDiRC Working Groups will be composed of representatives of all projects funded within the scope of IRDIRC.
+The IRDIRC Working Groups are composed of representatives of projects funded within the scope of the IRDIRC.
 They will cooperate to ensure synergies between all research projects within the scientific area of the working group, by exchanging results, expertise, experiences and information.

-Organisational support for IRDiRC activities
+EC support for IRDiRC activities